b. Sagamihara, Japan 1956

 Renée Rey is an award-winning artist working in New York City and southwest Florida.

 Formal language of abstraction and realism are ruptured and conflated in her ethereal universes.
 Soft and hard edges of natural and human landscapes advance and recede poetically in self-imposed structures of fragmentation, illusion, palimpsest and emotion.
-Systems of saturated color and staccato mark making explode in enigmatic figures, nature and architecture.
-Alive with movement and mythic polemic, imagery bursts beyond the substrate surface pulling in the viewer with magnetic familiarity and visceral pleasure.
+Systems of saturated color and staccato mark-making explode in enigmatic figures, nature and architecture.
+Alive with movement and mythic polemics, imagery bursts beyond the substrate surface pulling in the viewer with magnetic familiarity and visceral pleasure.

 Museum curators and art professionals nationally have taken notice.
 Rey's artwork represented by Maison 10 Gallery, New York, NY and Judith Liegeois Gallery, Naples, FL.
 She was accepted in the intensive 2019 Summer Painting Residency at the School of Visual Arts, New York, NY.
 In March 2017, she was awarded Best in Show in Art Encounters National Competition 2017, a national juried exhibit, Frederick O. Watson Gallery, von Liebig Art Center, Naples, FL, by Jurors Jade Dellinger, Director, Bob Rauschenberg Gallery, Fort Myers, FL, Alejo Benedetti, Curatorial Assistant, Crystal Bridges Museum of American Art, Bentonville, AR, and Mallory O’Connor, Professor of Art History, Emerita, Santa Fe College, Gainesville, FL.
 Her paintings have been selected for exhibit at the Farmington Museum, New Mexico by Dr. Julie Sasse, Chief Curator, Curator of Modern and Contemporary Art, and Curator of Latin American Art at the Tucson Museum of Art, Tucson, AZ for a national juried exhibit and Florida Contemporary 2015 Exhibition, Baker Museum, Artis-Naples, Naples, FL, and by Gisela Carbonell, Director of Curatorial Affairs and Curator of Special Collections, at the Artis-Naples, Baker Museum, Naples, FL.
 Rey's paintings have been in exhibitions curated by Erin Wright, Curator at Los Angeles Museum of Contemporary Art, Los Angeles, CA, Zoe Larkins, Associate Curator, Museum of Contemporary Art, Denver, CO, and Susan Welsh, Executive Director, Macon Museum of Arts and Sciences, Macon, GA.